ntampouratzisSYN/RED-SEA/MPICH-on-COSSIM.md

 vi host_file
 ```

-This is an example for 3 nodes: \
+This is an example for 3 nodes (1 process/per node): \
 node0:1 \
 node1:1 \
 node2:1